Expressive Messaging

 Project Frame

-Expressive Messaging is a speculative interaction study exploring how emotion in digital chat can become more tangible through gesture.
-The project was developed in collaboration with Jannes Daur and Leon Burg and focuses on interaction and motion rather than full product development.
+A speculative interaction study — built with Jannes Daur and Leon Burg — focused on gesture and motion rather than full product development.

 Positioning